 Research shows that 68 percent of Americans feel better after they volunteer, while 77 percent said it improved their emotional health.

+Therefore, helping out others while helping out yourself could actually benefit everyone in the long run.
 As you can see, Narcotics Anonymous might not be right for everyone.
 However, it is definitely a viable option for most recovering drug addicts.

-If you need help finding support contact 800-934-1582(Who Answers?)
+If you need help finding support, contact 800-934-1582(Sponsored)

 the Take-Away